yitzhak-frank/My-Beautify-vscode/README.md

 ## Features

-* Spaceify - creates equal space between multiple variables declaration to their value
+* Spaceify - creates equal space between multiple variables declaration and their value
 * Order Imports - Order import statements by length from the shortest one to the longest one

 ## Requirements